Multi-Centered Black Hole Index from a Superconformal Quiver Index: superconformal index

 Here, $\omega$ is an arbitrary normalization needed to match the units of generators, that is inherent to conformal quantum mechanics \cite{deAlfaro:1976vlx} and will be fixed later on as $2\omega =1$ for convenience.

-As a brief digression, let us remark that the similarity transformations which give (\ref{eq: dictionary G-+}-\ref{eq: dictionary L0 L-}) are more fundamentally needed to have a well defined superconformal quantum mechanics with unitary evolution, which is described by a time coordinate associated to $L_0$ rather than $H$ \cite{deAlfaro:1976vlx, Fubini:1984hf}.
-Importantly, in the $AdS_2$ dual this generates global time translations rather than Poincar\'e \cite{Gibbons:1998fa}.

-This completes a lightning review of the $D(2,1;0)$ superalgebra underlying the models of our interest.
-We relegate the more detailed and self contained summary of the $D(2,1;\alpha)$ algebra with arbitrary $\alpha$ -- including its long and short representations, and a complete dictionary of generators in the two different conventions -- to Appendix~\ref{app:D21a-algebra}.
-Perhaps, an important point to keep in mind is that $D(2,1;\alpha)$ contains two $\mathfrak{su}(2)$ R-symmetry, one of which -- $\mathfrak{su}(2)_L$ -- decouples from the anticommutation relations when $\alpha =0$.
+This completes the brief review of the \(D(2,1;0)\) superalgebra needed for the index construction.
+We relegate the more detailed and self-contained summary of the $D(2,1;\alpha)$ algebra with arbitrary $\alpha$ -- including its long and short representations, and a complete dictionary of generators in the two different conventions -- to Appendix~\ref{app:D21a-algebra}.